-Palmer’s was the largest shipbuilder in the world throughout much of the latter half of the nineteenth century.
-Due to its influence on its Tyneside community, Jarrow was nicknamed “Palmer’s Town”.
+Palmer’s of Jarrow was the largest shipbuilder in the world throughout much of the latter half of the nineteenth century.
+Jarrow became nicknamed “Palmer’s Town”.

-They launched the John Bowes, the first successful iron-built, steam-powered, screw-propelled, water-ballasted collier, in 1852.
-The John Bowes was the first steam ship to transport coal from the North of England to London.
+Palmer Brothers launched the John Bowes, the first successful iron-built, steam-powered, screw-propelled, water-ballasted collier, in 1852.
+The John Bowes became the first steam ship to transport coal from the North of England to London.

 Four blast-furnaces were built in 1857, and rolling mills in 1859.

 Palmer Brothers was the largest shipbuilder in the world by 1859.